ibm-cloud-docs/text-to-speech-data/speech-backup.md

 -   How often you modify your {{site.data.keyword.speechtotextshort}} and {{site.data.keyword.texttospeechshort}} custom models and data, and how easy it is to re-create changes that might be lost.
 -   How heavily you use the {{site.data.keyword.speechtotextshort}} asynchronous HTTP interface, and how severely the loss of queued jobs and the results of past jobs might impact your applications.

-## Minio backup and restore
+## MinIO backup and restore
 {: #speech-backup-minio}

-You use the Minio client tool, `mc`, to connect to Minio and back up and restore your data.
+You use the MinIO client tool, `mc`, to connect to MinIO and back up and restore your data.
 For more information, see the [MinIO Client Complete Guide](https://docs.min.io/docs/minio-client-complete-guide.html){: external}.

-You need the access key and secret key that you defined when you installed and configured the Speech services and Minio.
+You need the access key and secret key that you defined when you installed and configured the Speech services and MinIO.
 You can find the access and secret in the `minio` Kubernetes secret object within the cluster.
 The name appears as `minio` in the example override file.
 For more information, see [Managing your datastores](/docs/text-to-speech-data?topic=text-to-speech-data-speech-datastores).

-### Backing up data from Minio
+### Backing up data from MinIO
 {: #speech-backup-minio-backup}

-Use these steps to back up your data from Minio.
+Use these steps to back up your data from MinIO.

-1. Create a directory in which to store the Minio data.
+1. Create a directory in which to store the MinIO data.
 Use a dedicated directory for the backup files, ensure that you have read and write permissions on the directory, and restrict other users' access to the directory.
 The following steps refer to the directory as `{minio_backup_directory}`.

     It is a best practice to create the backup directory on a mounted volume or file system that resides on a different host from the datastore.
 Alternatively, you can copy the finished backup files to a safe collection.
     {: note}

-1. Configure the Minio client by running the `mc` command from within your cluster:
+1. Configure the MinIO client by running the `mc` command from within your cluster:

     ```bash
     mc --insecure -C {minio_backup_directory} config host add {alias} \